ResearchSuite/sdl-rkx/README.md

 ```

 > NOTE: When building ResearchKit, you may need to set 'No Common Blocks' to 'No' under the Apple LLVM Code Generation heading in the ResearchKit framework Build Settings

+## Example

+To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Author